National Grand Theater

 Booking information: Your Name, Theater, Performance, Time, Tickets, Telephone.

 We will explain your inquiry or confirm booking within one working day.
-When your booking is confirmed, you will receive a confirmation letters with email, which includes the confirmed seats & tickets with prices.
+When your booking is confirmed, you will receive a confirmation letters with email, which includes all details information with price.

 Special Offer Travels